Code-Institute-Submissions/thrill-seekers/README.md

 - Django rest framework was used for the API of this project.

 ### Database
-- The PostgreSQL database from Code Institute was used as the database
+- The PostgreSQL database from Code Institute was used as the database.

 ### Libraries and packages
 Backend: <br>